GizemmOzcan/Samsung-Innovation-Campus-2026-Works-/week1-chapter2.lab2/Lab2_Report.md

 ---

 ## Lab 2-3: Structured Prompt Design

-**Mission:** Crafting the Master Template by organizing study coach instructions into a clear, hierarchical structure that the AI can parse with high accuracy.

 This step was about turning the Lab 2-2 prompt into something reusable — separating what never changes (the coaching rules) from what changes every time (subject, hours, student's situation).
 So instead of one big paragraph, I split it into a fixed "system" part and a small "fill in the blanks" part: